-(offered every other Summer: 2024, 2026) This course concerns the natural ascu
+(offered every other Summer: 2026, 2028)

-This course concerns the natural ascent of the human mind to a knowledge of the existence and the attributes of God - can God's existence be proven, and can our language at least begin to represent God's attributes without falling purely into metaphorical language or simple anthropomorphisms.
+This course concerns the natural ascent of the human mind to a knowledge of the existence and the attributes of God - can God's existence be proven, and can our language at least begin to represent God's attributes without falling purely into metaphorical language or simple anthropomorphisms?
 3 Credits.